rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

 # Goal

-I decided to built a cheap home server to host websites, have a VPN server hosted in France, have a ownCloud, and so forth.
+I decided to built a cheap home server to host websites, have a VPN server hosted in France, have a Nextcloud instance, and so forth.
 A Raspberry Pi, which costs less than $5 a year (electricity consumption) was the perfect solution.
 As I'm not that often in France, I needed to be able to operate it remotely.
 I also wanted plenty of storage, an SD card would not be sufficient.
 I had to plug a hard disk drive.
 Furthermore, I wanted it to be encrypted, just in case a malicious person tries to read my hard disk drive.

 To sum up, few requirements, but big advantages.
 Let's get started!